Outpatient Alcohol Detox

 Medically Reviewed By Kayla Loibl | Last Edited : October 08,

 Advantages Of Alcohol Home Detox

 Before looking at outpatient alcohol detox, it is important to first establish what detoxing from alcohol is exactly.
 In short it is the process whereby the body is cleansed of alcohol.
 It is only when this 'de-poisoning' has occurred that therapy, group work and other measures can be employed to help an alcoholic quit drinking.
+Detox alone is not a treatment, but it is the initial step to getting better for patients who are alcohol dependent.
 (For a more detailed look at detox, read alcoholism detox.)

 It is the second step you take, the first step being the decision to quit, when recovering from alcoholism.

 When it comes to detoxing from alcohol you've basically only got two choices, well three actually, but the third is not advised:

 - Go to a residential alcohol treatment center or a detox center.

 - Stay where you are and undergo an outpatient alcohol detox at home under medical supervision.